Juanita Castro, anti-communist sister of Cuban leaders Fidel and Raul, dies in Miami at 90

 Fidel Castro ruled Cuba until 2008, when he turned power over to Raúl, who had been his second-in-command.
 Raúl Castro then spent a decade as Cuba’s leader.

-When Fidel's serious health problems in 2006 led to street celebrations in Little Havana, she took no joy.
+When Fidel's serious health problems in 2006 led to street celebrations in Little Havana, Juanita Castro took no joy.
 He was still her brother, even though she fought against his government.

 “In the same way that people are demonstrating and celebrating, I’m showing sadness.
 I respect the position of everyone who feels happy about his health problems, but they have to respect me also,” she told The Associated Press.
 “It’s my family.
 It’s my brothers.
 It doesn’t matter.
 We are separated for political reasons, ideological reasons, but that’s it.”